 American tenor Brian Jagde has quickly emerged as one of the most engaging and exciting artists of his generation.

 Jagde makes several highly anticipated role debuts in the 2016/17 season, including Radamès in a new production of Aida at San Francisco Opera; Maurizio (Adriana Lecouvreur) at the Royal Opera House; and Froh (Das Rheingold) in his first appearance with the New York Philharmonic.
-House debuts include Pinkerton (Madama Butterfly) at the Teatro Massimo and Washington National Opera; Don José (Carmen) at the Bayerische Staatsoper, and he performs for the first time at the Teatro Real as Macduff (Macbeth) and Oper Stuttgart as Cavaradossi (Tosca).
+House debuts include Pinkerton (Madama Butterfly) at the Teatro Massimo, Washington National Opera, and Staatsoper Hamburg; Don José (Carmen) at the Bayerische Staatsoper, and he performs for the first time at the Teatro Real as Macduff (Macbeth) and Oper Stuttgart as Cavaradossi (Tosca).
 Jagde also presents a concert highlighting works by Verdi, Puccini, Massenet, Bernstein, and more, at the new Anne E. Pitzer Center in Davis, CA. The event is featured as the first Mondavi Center-hosted performance at the venue, in collaboration with soprano Joyce El-Khoury and pianist Robert Mollicone.

 In the 2015/16 season Mr. Jagde made house debuts at the Teatro San Carlo as Don José (Carmen), led by Zubin Mehta, Houston Grand Opera as the Prince (Rusalka), and Palm Beach Opera as Bacchus (Ariadne auf Naxos).
 He also returned to Minnesota Opera in his role debut as Bacchus, and sang Don José in return engagements at Deutsche Oper Berlin and San Francisco Opera, in the United States premiere of Calixto Bieito’s thrilling production.